zelboraf/Debian-on-NAS326/README.md

 fw_setenv kernel_addr_1 '0x00000000; run bootcmd_custom; '
 fw_setenv change_boot_part 1
 ```
-+ Store output of ```fw_printenv``` again, just in case.

 + Reboot NAS326.

-+ Your 'new' Debian 8.0 Jessie should emerge on your LAN with hostname 'debian'.
-You can locate it using your router software or simply ```nmap -sP 192.168.1.1/24 | grep debian```
++ Your 'new' Debian 8.0 Jessie should emerge somewhere on your LAN with hostname 'debian'.
+You can locate it using your router software or simply use ```nmap -sP 192.168.1.1/24 | grep debian```

-+ Login via ssh with user root and password root
++ Login via ssh with username _root_ and password _root_